Inside: Find the perfect monthly money saving challenge for you to save more money! Which one will you choose?

 Don’t stop here!
 By saving $5,000, you are capable of saving money.

-The challenge is great to save money for a vacation, car replacement, or baby steps towards something big!
+The challenge is great to save money for a vacation, car replacement, or baby steps toward something big!

 Also, you are close to contributing the full amount for a Roth IRA or Health Savings Account.
 You just have to add a few more dollars to max those types of accounts out.